 “So, it’s not because you’re expecting a confrontation with my father?”
 Chantal asked.
 Her eyes were downcast, and Maya could feel a confusing swirl of emotion coming from her.
 Anger, sadness, and disappointment were chief among them, but guilt was in there too.

 “No,” Maya answered.
-“It’s just something routine to help them stay in good health.”
+“It’s just something routine to help them regain their health and strength after hibernating for five months.”

 “What’s going to happen to him?”

-Maya finished chopping the last onion and mixed it in with the greens.
-She thought about her next words carefully.
-Although she could feel the raw emotion rolling off the young girl sitting next to her, she didn’t have to be an empath to tell she was starting to feel guilty for turning her father in.
+Maya finished chopping the last onion and mixed it in with the greens, then went to the water's edge, thinking carefully about her next words.
+Although she could feel the raw emotion rolling off the young girl, she didn’t have to be an empath to tell Chantal was starting to feel guilty for turning her father in.

-“It depends on the evidence,” she began as she went to the water’s edge.
-Maya bent and rinsed her hands before returning to the fire.
+“It depends on the evidence,” she began, as she bent to rinse her hands.
+She shook off the seawater and returned to the fire.
 “If there’s enough, a warrant will be granted.
 Tembar will be searched.
 A full investigation will be done, and he may be taken to trial.”

 “I know that,” Chantal groused.
 “I meant if he’s found guilty.”